NexRX/restructed/readme.md

 # Usage

-Add `restructed` to your projects `Cargo.toml`:
+Add `restructed` to your project `Cargo.toml`:

 ```toml
 restructed = "0.2"
 ```

-alternatively run this in the project directory
+alternatively, run this in the project directory.

 ```sh
 cargo add restructed